 I take care to keep my dry gear from getting wet as I pack up.
 I stuff the sleeping bag into a waterproof stuff sack and, for extra measure, wrap the stuff sack in a garbage bag.
 My extra clothes live in their own garbage bag, so there’s no need to double up there.
 I shake out the tent as best as I can and then stuff the heavy, wet rain fly into another plastic garbage bag.
 That should prevent it from dripping onto my other gear until I can dry it out.

 Of the group of campers on the sandy peninsula, I’m the first to begin hiking.
-It doesn’t look like there will be any nice sunrise light, so there’s no point lingering.
+It doesn’t look like there will be any nice sunrise light, so there’s no point lingering for photographs.
 I start down the trail and wind around the upper half of Evolution Lake.
 Thanks to the calm morning air, the water is mirror-like and reflects the distant snow-covered mountains.
 The grass is dripping with water droplets but the trail, which is just a thin strip of sand, remains fairly dry.
 Because of this lucky circumstance, my shoes, socks, and feet are still dry!
 It’s the little things that make my day.

 At the Evolution Lake inlet stream, I’m faced with a choice: I can cross the 40-feet of ice-cold water and soak my shoes, or I can head upstream and find a location to hop across and preserve my dry feet.
 I’m not eager to walk in soggy shoes this early in the day, particularly since the sun shows no sign of appearing, so I choose the latter.
 The landscape on either side of the inlet is composed almost entirely of large granite slabs and it’s not difficult to move upward and search for better crossing options.
 I walk all the way up to Sapphire Lake before conceding defeat; there’s no way to cross the creek without wading.
 Rather than backtrack to the trail crossing location, I find a shallow area near Sapphire Lake and contemplate my options.
 I could try crossing barefoot to avoid wet shoes, but the riverbed is littered with jagged rocks and I don’t want to risk injuring my feet.
 Thus, with a sigh, I wade through the water and accept waterlogged shoes for the foreseeable future.